Phoenice: Excavations

 by them that this whole complex comprised a Prytaneion, serving visitors to the town, outside the principal enceinte.
 Those Albanian archaeologists found also the opportunity to strengthen the nationalistic paradigm of Illyrian-Albanian continuity by reporting similarities of these houses and the medieval Albanian ones.
 They also found an "egalitarian" nature among the excavated dwellings, in line with the philosophy of communist "self-reliance" promoted by the Albanian state during that period.

+Significant recent excavations took place in two stages between 1980 and 1981, and between 1989 and 1991.
+On the first occasion the theatre was found.
+At the same time, research continued in the southern necropolis with the discovery of other Hellenistic tombs among which one with rich grave goods, probably from the end of the 4th century BC.
+These excavations also involved sections of the city walls in the south-west sector and above all the central area of the plateau.
+The excavations of 1989–1991 are better documented at the Albanian Archaeological Institute in Tirana and included the "House of the two peristyles".
+Excavations have resumed since 2000.

 2012 looting incident

 In June 2012, looters broke into a Hellenistic-era tomb located on the road that connected Phoenice to its hinterland.
-The looters reportedly used heavy construction equipment to dig a trench several meters deep through the hillside, scattering the stones of the tomb in the process.
-Looting of archeological sites remains a widespread problem in Albania.
+The looters reportedly used heavy construction equipment to dig a trench several metres deep through the hillside, scattering the stones of the tomb in the process.